ryantanrk/PopcornInfo/README.md

 ## Description
 A mobile web application that displays information about movies and TV shows.
 (Front-end only)

+## Disclaimer
+Search, login function, favourites, watch later, and share functions are not available.

 ## Features
 - View Current Trending Movies and TV Shows
+- Filter by Genre
+- View Information about a Movie/TV Show

 ## Development
 Developed using [React.JS](https://reactjs.org/), and [Bootstrap v5](https://getbootstrap.com/).